-Section A: Relationships
+SECTION A: Relationships

 The player-coach relationship is perhaps the most critical of all relationships in athletics.
 Please allow the coaches to do the job for which they were hired.

 They are expected to teach and guide the players who play for them.
-They are not there to be friends or buddies.
 Concepts such as integrity, character, and sportsmanship provide the foundation upon which our coaching philosophy is based.

 All too often during athletic events, situations arise where many adults become too involved in the game in progress, professing to know more than the coaches or even the officials in charge.
 While this expertise may heighten a person’s appreciation for a particular sport, it in no way changes the status of the individual as a parent-spectator.
 You should be there only to observe and enjoy the athletic performance.

 As a parent you obviously want what is best for your child.
 Allowing the coach to guide and instruct the team is crucial.
 Again, you are asked to please allow the coach to do his/her job.
 Should you have any questions or concerns, do not approach the coach immediately after a game.
 At this time, coaches have other responsibilities and it may be a very emotional moment.
 Call and make an appointment for a later time and approach this meeting in a calm and logical manner.
 For many coaches, one of the post-game responsibilities is to meet with his/her players.
 Athletes should not be expected to stop and talk to parents and friends immediately after a game is over.
 These team meetings are essential to the learning process and are important in efforts to build team unity and understanding.

 Parents can have a very profound effect upon the player/coach relationship.
 While you may not agree with all decisions that a coach may make, how and when you express your feelings can have a decided effect upon your child.
 If you express a negative opinion in front of your child, you need to remember that he or she may carry your convictions to the next practice or game.
 This in turn can lead to a player-coach tension.
 You, as a parent, have great influence upon this delicate relationship.
 Sometimes parents may try to relive their own athletic memories through the real life athletic efforts of their children.
 Being positive and supportive is very important, but adding pressure and unrealistic expectations may be extremely harmful.
 Allow your child to enjoy, to grow, and to take responsibility for his /her athletic experiences.
 Encourage your child to give 100% effort and to become a team player, not an individual statistic seeker.
 In the end, it is the child’s perception of the game that really matters, not that of the parents.

-Relationship With Game Officials:
+D. Relationship with Game Officials:

 It is often the case that if a game is seemingly leaning toward one side over the other, irate fans will infer an unfair advantage given by the officials.
 The home school does not select the officials.
 A sport commissioner assigns all officials and neither team has a say in which officials are assigned to a given game or contest.
 Game officials agree to and follow a code of conduct and ethics.
 They really do not have a vested interest in which team emerges victorious.
+It is 6

-It is very essential to understand that officials are an integral part of the game.
+very essential to understand that officials are an integral part of the game.
 While you may not agree with all of their calls, please do not harass and taunt game officials.
 Parents are supposed to be good role models for their children.
 Remember that officials are in charge of the game and have complete

 authority to have unruly spectators removed.
 Many times a given team may see the same officials on several occasions throughout the course of a season.
 Coaches, Athletic Directors and School Administrators work hard to establish good working relationships with game officials, which can be easily damaged or destroyed by spectator interference.

-Section B: Responsibilities
+SECTION B: Responsibilities

-Responsibilities of the Athlete:
+A. Responsibilities of the Athlete:

 Athletes are expected to adhere to the following guidelines: